Dreamzur/Snake-Game/README.md

 - [ ] Gradual speed increase after eating apple
 - [ ] More bad apples on screen

-# Features needing to be fixed :wrench:
+## Features needing to be fixed :wrench:
-- [ ] Still hunting for bugs :bug:
+- [ ] Currently hunting for bugs :bug:

-# Scrapped Features
+## Scrapped
-Due to replit not reading the audio file, these features will be scrapped now now:
 - [x] Sound
+Due to replit not loading audio file, for now this feature will be scrapped